 Boating accidents can cause a variety of injuries due to the range in types of boating accidents, like fires, collisions, or boat capsizing.
 Victims of boating accidents can suffer from various injuries, some can even be fatal.

 Types of injuries you can sustain from a boating accident include:

 Unfortunately, boating accidents can also result in fatalities including traumatic brain injury and drowning.
 When the death of a loved one was caused by the negligent or reckless actions of an individual causing a boat accident, you may have the right to pursue a wrongful death case against the responsible party.

 WHEN DO YOU NEED TO HIRE AN ATTORNEY FOR BOATING ACCIDENT VICTIMS?

 If you or a loved one has been injured in a Miami boating accident, you may be entitled to seek legal action.
 However, not every boating accident requires a personal injury lawyer.
 How do you know when you should contact an attorney?
 An experienced, knowledgeable lawyer can help you recover compensation for your injuries or the wrongful death of a loved one.
 Boating accidents are nothing to take lightly.
-If you’ve been involved in a serious accident, Aigen Law Firm has the background and resources necessary to help you seek compensation for your injuries.
+If you’ve been involved in a serious accident, Aigen Injury Law has the background and resources necessary to help you seek compensation for your injuries.
 Because of our contingency-based fee system, you won’t pay any legal fees unless we are able to collect monetary damages for you.
 Contact our office today for a free consultation to learn more about how we can help.